Chemical free swimming has been big news this week.

 4. Avoid too many fittings

 This same pool has its inlet and outlet pipes blatantly on show, you would think that would ruin the look but they have cleverly blended them in.
-With this small natural swimming pool you can skim the pool with a leaf net but if you want it to be skimmed automatically consider a balance tank to avoid tricky pool fittings.
+With this small natural pool you can skim the pool with a leaf net but if you want it to be skimmed automatically consider a balance tank to avoid tricky pool fittings.

 Some pool fittings are not expensive but remember water proofing the pool is the hardest bit so best avoid too many fittings breaching the waterproofing if you are doing this without our skilled labour.